 Townsville is Australia’s largest urban centre outside of the Sunshine Coast some 1300km to the south.
 It shelters in Cleveland Bay, the home of marine turtles and endangered dugong with Magnetic Island sitting tantalisingly close off-shore.
+Read about all the fun things to do in Townsville and Magnetic Island here.

 Magnetic Island as seen from Townsville’s Strand.